 Unfortunately, Quora has not released any stats in the past two years so no one knows how many monthly active users there are on there.
 It still appears to be doing great, and there are many features that have been released and improved over the past two years.
-With the shut-down of its only real direct competitor (Yahoo!
+With the shutdown of its only real direct competitor (Yahoo!
 Answers) coming this year I suspect it will see a surge of users soon enough anyway.

-Quora is a question and answers based social network, so can be a great place to show thought-leadership and place useful links.
-As an organic social media marketer, it can be invaluable for generating top of funnel content and branding.
+Quora is a question and answers-based social network, so can be a great place to show thought leadership and place useful links.
+As an organic social media marketer, it can be invaluable for generating top-of-funnel content and branding.
 It does have advertising options too, which can be great if you are interested in finding people when they are still at the research stage of a purchase.

-Social Media usage has grown considerably over the past two years, with this top ten increasing by 17% (even accounting for Tumblrs losses and Quoras no-change).
+Social Media usage has grown considerably over the past two years, with this top ten increasing by 17% (even accounting for Tumblr losses and Quoras no-change).
 It looks like Pinterest, TikTok, and Reddit are all the hot places to be right now, and so if you can expand onto those platforms you should consider it.

 On the other hand, Twitter and LinkedIn are fairly stable so if they weren’t working for you before they likely won’t work for you now as they don’t have a new audience.
 Tumblr and Quora similarly aren’t growing so they may be good places to try if you never have before, but not a good place to revisit.

-The top three social networks of Facebook, YouTube, and Instagram continue to dominate and somehow continue to grow at a steady pace.
+The top three social networks Facebook, YouTube, and Instagram continue to dominate and somehow continue to grow at a steady pace.
 The sheer scale of all three means that there is an audience for everyone on there at this point, so they remain a solid investment.